 The rock comes from the Breccia di Seravezza Formation which is part of the Metamorphic Tuscan Units; it has been attributed to the Retico-Lias Inferiore (?).
 It is a polygenic breccia that has undergone low-grade metamorphism.

-The so-called Medicean Breccia was largely employed by Cosimo I de’ Medici, Lord of Firenze, who made this marble the symbol of his power.
-The Breccia di Seravezza was used in Firenze, mainly in coatings and interior decorations, in the Cattedrale di Santa Maria del Fiore, in Palazzo Pitti and in the Cappelle Medicee.
+The so-called Medicean Breccia was largely employed by Cosimo I de’ Medici, lord of Firenze, who made this marble the symbol of his power.
+The Breccia di Seravezza was used in Firenze, mainly for coatings and interior decorations, in the Cattedrale di Santa Maria del Fiore, in Palazzo Pitti and in the Cappelle Medicee.
 It was also used for the construction of sculptures, like the two pyramids of Piazza S. Maria Novella, the Colonna di San Felice and the Fontana del Nettuno (by Bartolomeo Ammannati) in Piazza della Signoria.

 The composition is mainly calcitic with subordinate amount of dolomite; small quantities of pyrite, quartz, hematite and phyllosilicates are also present.